 He outlined three main arguments to this speech making very clear that statutory regulation of the press would be a mistake.

 He’s not an animated speaker, far from it.
 But there was a reassuring element to his slow and level-toned delivery.
 His pauses worked most of the time, but on one or two occasions they came in the wrong place nearly changing the point he wanted to make.
+His delivery is markedly different to the later Rowan Atkinson speech on a similar subject.
+But it’s equally important.

 He’s fond of quotations and not afraid of using humour in his speech: